 Despite being the birthplace of Cezanne, only a small number of his paintings are on display in Aix.
 The Musee Granet holds a small number of his paintings but Cezanne fans should make their way to Cezanne's studio, the Atelier Cezanne to discover more about the artist.
 You can also visit his family home, Jas de Bouffan, and explore the wonderful countryside around the Sainte Victoire mountain, which inspired so many of his paintings.

 The Granet Musuem offers not just a collection of Cezanne paintings, but also Renoir, Van Gogh and Degas from the post-impressionists, to major 20th century artists such as Picasso, Klee, Dubuffet and Braque.
 The wonderful optical art of Victor Vasarely is on show at the Vasarely Foundation, just outside the city centre.

-There are plenty of vineyards in area surrounding Aix.
-The majority of wines produced here, as with much of Provence, are rose.
+There are plenty of vineyards in the area surrounding Aix.
+The majority of wines produced here, as with much of Provence, are rosé.
 There are actually five apellations in the region, the main one being AOP Coteaux d'Aix en Provence.
-The Cotes de Provence Saint Victoire creates a specific style of wine thanks to it's limestone soil and climatic conditions.
+The Cotes de Provence Saint Victoire creates a specific style of wine thanks to its limestone soil and climatic conditions.
 Make sure you stop by a few of the vineyards to taste for yourself.

 You can buy a City Pass to visit 12 major attractions in Aix for either 24, 48 or 72 hours.
 Don't spend time queuing and paying separately!